gavinlyonsrepo/Cap_meter_arduino/README.md

 ![ScreenShot cap sch 3](https://github.com/gavinlyonsrepo/Cap_meter_arduino/blob/master/images/test3sch.jpg)

-A voltage divider is created to give a reference voltage Vout = Vin * (R2 / (R1 + R2)) , 5 * (3100 / (1800 + 3100)) = 3.163.
+A voltage divider is created to give a reference voltage, Vout = Vin * (R5 / (R5 + R4)) , 5 * (3100 / (1800 + 3100)) = 3.163.
 The objective here is to find the time constant τ (tau) in the equation: τ = R * C Solved for C: C = τ / R
 So we want to charge the capacitor under test with a suitable voltage (eg. 5V from an Arduino output pin) and measure how long it takes to reach 63.2% of that voltage.
 So we need a reference voltage of 5 * 0.632, namely 3.16V.
 The internal analogue comparator is just the thing for the job.
 We connect the reference voltage to the AIN1 pin (negative reference) and connect our capacitor to the AIN0 pin (positive reference) and then configure an interrupt on the rising edge.
 A value of 10K for the resistor to give a reasonably slow charge time.
+The value of 10K is specified in code so adjust for your resistor I have 9830 ohms, and make sure to pick accurate resistors for voltage divider.

+The test returns the Capacitance in nF and time constant.

 Project Schematic
 ----------------------------